Piotr Indyk

-Piotr Indyk is Thomas D. and Virginia W. Cabot Professor in the Theory of Computation Group at the Computer Science and Artificial Intelligence Laboratory, Massachusetts Institute of Technology.
+Piotr Indyk is a Polish theoretical computer scientist.
+He is the Thomas D. and Virginia W. Cabot Professor in the Theory of Computation Group in the Computer Science and Artificial Intelligence Laboratory at Massachusetts Institute of Technology.

 Academic biography

-Indyk received the Magister (MA) degree from the University of Warsaw in 1995 and a PhD in computer science from Stanford University in 2000 under the supervision of Rajeev Motwani.
-In 2000, Indyk joined MIT where he currently holds the title of Thomas D. and Virginia W. Cabot Professor in the Department of Electrical Engineering and Computer Science.
+Indyk received the Magister (MA) degree from the University of Warsaw in 1995 and a PhD in computer science from Stanford University in 2000 advised by Rajeev Motwani.
+In 2000, Indyk joined MIT where he is currently the Thomas D. and Virginia W. Cabot Professor in the Department of Electrical Engineering and Computer Science.

 Research

 Indyk's research focuses primarily on computational geometry in high-dimensions, streaming algorithms, and computational learning theory.
 He has made a range of contributions to these fields, particularly in the study of low-distortion embeddings, algorithmic coding theory, and geometric and combinatorial pattern matching.
 He has also made contributions to the theory of compressed sensing.
 His work on algorithms for computing the Fourier transform of signals with sparse spectra faster than the Fast Fourier transform algorithm was selected by MIT Technology Review as a TR10 Top 10 Emerging Technology in 2012.